• Skip to primary navigation

 • Let them know that getting help is normal and common.
 About 80 million people receive some type of treatment for anxiety, depression, or other issues of mental health.
 Also, talk about the fact that these problems may be related to a known or undiagnosed medical condition, so making an appointment to see a family physician is a good first step to getting the right kind of assistance.

-• When voicing concern, use statements like, “I am worried about what’s going on with you,” or “I have noticed this drinking habit occurs when things are upsetting,” and not using “you” in such comments.
+• When voicing concern, use statements like, “I am worried about what’s going on with you,” or “I have noticed this drinking habit occurs when things are upsetting,” and do not use “you” in such comments.
 The latter leaves an impression of blame or that the individual has done something wrong.
 It’s seen as an attack or pointing out a character flaw.
 Getting help for a problem doesn’t involve blame, is not a sign of weakness of character, and has nothing to do with being wrong.

 4. Propose Attending Therapy as an Experiment